© Archyde.com. Pumps work in the Kern River oil field in California, USA, in a photo from Archyde.com archive.

 ANZ Group analysts said in a note that although the uncertainty surrounding EU sanctions on Russian oil and the associated price cap has kept price volatility high, the sanctions have had limited impact on global markets so far.

-Last week, WTI and West Texas Intermediate recorded their biggest weekly losses in months and touched the lowest levels since December 2021 due to concerns about the global recession and the impact on oil demand.
+Last week, WTI and West Texas Intermediate recorded their biggest weekly losses in months and touched the lowest levels since December 2021 due to concerns regarding the global recession and the impact on oil demand.

 (Prepared by Ahmed Sobhi for the Arabic Bulletin)